StIvesTabletop/stivestabletop.github.io/RPGs.md

 # Fate (Core/Accelerated)

 A generic role-playing game system that can be adapted for anything.
 It inherently has no setting, and there are even rules to completely co-operatively build the world.
 The flexibility that it allows means that many settings have been created that utilise the Fate rules and can be picked up for play.
-The main goal as players in Fate based systems it to make the other players be awesome.
+The main goal as players in Fate based systems is to make the other players be awesome.

 {% include back_to_top.html %}